phpmd/phpmd/UPGRADING.md

 - All PHPMD exceptions now use a dedicated exception hierarchy under `PHPMD\Exception\`.
 - Rule marker interfaces now include `EnumAware` and `TraitAware` in addition to the existing `ClassAware`, `FunctionAware`, `InterfaceAware`, and `MethodAware`.
 - PDepend 3.x is now required.
+- Suppressions are applied by filtering the violations after the rules have run, instead of skipping suppressed code, so `RuleSet::apply()` no longer skips suppressed nodes and `AbstractRule::setStrict()` has been removed.
+Custom rules no longer need to check `hasSuppressWarningsFor()` themselves, and should stop doing so: a rule that skips suppressed code never reports the violations its suppressions are there for, so the `UnusedSuppression` rule reports those suppressions as unused.